The United Nations Office for Project Services (UNOPS)

 The knowledge we bring

-In 2016, we provided around 50,000 days of technical advice to stakeholders across a range of projects.
+In 2017, we provided nearly 40,000 days of technical advice to stakeholders across a range of projects.

 A core contribution to social sustainability and developing national capacity is through passing our skills and experience to the people we work with on our projects.